 Severe cyclones are a natural part of living in the Wet Tropics and they can have a huge impact, not just on local residents and infrastructure, but on the rainforests and wildlife.
 Recent cyclones in the Wet Tropics include:

-Bartle Frere and Bellenden Ker in the Wet Tropics are the highest ten mountains in Queensland.
+Bartle Frere and Bellenden Ker, found in the Wet Tropics, are the two highest mountains in Queensland.
 The highest named peaks in the Wet Tropics are (excluding some multiple peaks):